 Antennas and antenna arrays are limited to certain maximum percentage BW’s however MB solutions using multiple antenna arrays have been investigated and solutions within the agreed percentage BW’s above have been identified.

-Other considerations, i.e., on a need of DPD and complications of digital and analogue designs for a wideband / multiband BS are also analysed.
+Other considerations, i.e. on a need of DPD and complications of digital and analogue designs for a wideband / multiband BS are also analysed.

 Considering the wide range of FR2-1 operating bands and potential combinations FR2-1 operating bands have been considered within frequency groups with limited percentage BW’s as shown in table 5.1-1 and feasibility analysed within these groups.
 However, whilst practical limits exist which may limit multi-band solutions to be within these groups no restrictions need to be used in the technical specification and as such frequency groups do not need to be defined with the updates of the technical specifications.
 On the other hand, as highlighted in clause 6.2 study of solutions across frequency groups may be further studied and the use of additional multi-band requirements may be considered in the future for percentage BW’s greater than 19.5%.